rolazar/level-1-course-content/week-4/day-5/day-5-assignment.md

-# Homework for Week 4: Day 5 – Consolidation and Recap of JavaScript Fundamentals
+# Week 4: Day 5 – Consolidation and Recap of JavaScript Fundamentals

 This assignment will test your understanding of variables, functions, objects, and arrays.
 You'll be working with data and applying various operations.